 1:00pm - 4:00pm • Oak Bay Room

-BC Ministry of Citizens’ Services – Information Security Branch presents: How to be a Ministry Information Security Officer (MISO)
+BC Ministry of Citizens’ Services – Information Security Branch presents: Become a Security Superstar

 BC Ministry of Citizens’ Services – Privacy, Compliance and Training Branch presents: A Principled Approach: Lessons on PIPA and the Privacy Principles